the-t-in-rtf/gpii-testem/docs/testem-component.md

 * `callback`: A function to be called when it is safe for Testem to run tests.
 If you do not call this callback, Testem will hang indefinitely before running tests.
 * Returns: Nothing.

 An invoker which is called before testem begins its test run.
-Used to start test fixtures, instrument code, and perform other preparatory work.
-See ["The Testem Event Lifecycle"](testem-lifecycle.md) for more details.
+Starts a chain of events which cleanup before the tests, instrument code, start test fixtures, and perform other preparatory work.
+For details on how this works, see ["The Testem Event Lifecycle"](testem-lifecycle.md).

 ## `{gpii.testem}.handleTestemExit(config, data, callback)`
 * `config`: The configuration information Testem exposes as part of its lifecycle.